 This is a modern retelling of the classical favourite short story about the boy who cried wolf.

-John expected all the parents to come running to him and after awhile he would start laughing at them and tell them it was all a joke.
+John expected that all the parents would come running to him and after awhile he would start laughing at them and tell them it was all a joke.
 As he expected, he was soon surrounded by many children and their parents.
 Many of the adults also called 911 and John’s parents.
 Since many people had called 911, within a few minutes an ambulance had arrived at the scene.
 John had not yet told everyone that he was pulling a prank.
 When he saw the ambulance arrive with the flashing lights, he realised that things had gone too far.
 He hesitated to tell them everything was a joke.
 He knew he would be in a lot of trouble!
-Since there was so much blood all over John’s hand, one of the paramedics also called the police and within minutes a police car arrived with 4 police officers.
+Since there was so much blood all over John’s hand, one of the paramedics had also called the police and within minutes a police car arrived with 4 police officers.

 John decided to keep up the act because telling everyone it was a joke would land him a lot of trouble now.
 He screamed and cried while cradling his hand like it was really hurt.
 He refused to let the paramedics take a look at it.
 He planned to keep up the act until his parents arrived, then he would just go home with them and only tell them that it was all a prank when he got home.
 But little John had no idea that things were not going to work out that way at all.
 The four police officers gathered around John and tried to persuade him to let the paramedic take a look at his injured hand.
 The officers spoke very kindly but looked very fierce and serious in their uniforms.
 Eventually John’s parents arrived and rushed to their son.
 They asked John to stop crying and to let the paramedics help him.
 His parents too started crying when they saw the blood on the floor.
 They too thought that their little boy was badly hurt.
 John kept saying between his sobs “Mummy and Daddy, can we just go home?”

-But the paramedic advised against it and the police officers informed John’s parents that they would have to let their son receive medical attention; going home was out of the question.
+But the paramedic advised against it and the police officers informed John’s parents that they would have to let their son receive medical attention; so going home was out of the question.

 John was in a real mess now.
 He did not know how long he could keep his act up.
 The crowd that had gathered around him was growing bigger and bigger.